-The information received by those authorities, bodies and persons shall be subject to the eonditions \boxtimes obligation \boxtimes of professional secrecy laid down in Article $\underline{24}$ 63.
+The information received by those authorities, bodies and persons shall be subject to the eonditions $\boxtimes$ obligation $\boxtimes$ of professional secrecy laid down in Article $\frac{24}{63}$ .

-- 2. Notwithstanding Articles 24 63 to 27 66 ≅ shall not preclude ≅ Member States may authorise ⊠ from authorising ⊠ exchanges of information between the competent ⊠ supervisory ⊠ authorities and ⊠ any of the following ⊠: - (a) the authorities responsible for overseeing the bodies involved in the liquidation and bankruptcy of insurance ⊠ undertakings, ⋈ ⊕ reinsurance undertakings and other similar procedures ⊕ ⊕ - (b) the authorities responsible for overseeing the persons charged with carrying out statutory audits of the accounts of insurance ⊠ undertakings, ⊠ expression reinsurance undertakings, credit institutions, investment firms and other financial institutions, expression of the accounts of insurance with carrying out statutory audits of the accounts of insurance with carrying out statutory audits of the accounts of insurance with carrying out statutory audits of the accounts of insurance with carrying out statutory audits of the accounts of insurance with carrying out statutory audits of the accounts of insurance with carrying out statutory audits of the accounts of insurance with carrying out statutory audits of the accounts of insurance with carrying out reinsurance undertakings, credit institutions, investment firms and other financial institutions, investment firms and other financial institutions. - (c) independent actuaries of insurance ⊠ undertakings ⊠ or reinsurance undertakings carrying out legal supervision of those undertakings and the bodies responsible for overseeing such actuaries.
+- 2. Notwithstanding Articles 24 63 to 27 66 ≅ shall not preclude ≅ Member States may authorise ⊠ from authorising ⊠ exchanges of information between the competent ⊠ supervisory ⊠ authorities and ⊠ any of the following ⊠: - (a) the authorities responsible for overseeing the bodies involved in the liquidation and bankruptcy of insurance ⊠ undertakings, ⋈ expression reinsurance undertakings and other similar procedures expression. - (b) the authorities responsible for overseeing the persons charged with carrying out statutory audits of the accounts of insurance ⊠ undertakings, ⊠ expression reinsurance undertakings, credit institutions, investment firms and other financial institutions, expression in the state of the accounts of insurance with carrying out statutory audits of the accounts of insurance with carrying out statutory audits of the accounts of insurance with carrying out statutory audits of the accounts of insurance with carrying out statutory audits of the accounts of insurance with carrying out statutory audits of the accounts of insurance with carrying out statutory audits of the accounts of insurance with carrying out statutory audits of the accounts of insurance with carrying out reinsurance undertakings, credit institutions, investment firms and other financial institutions, in the accounts of the accounts of insurance with the accounts of the accounts of insurance with the accounts of t - (c) independent actuaries of insurance ⊠ undertakings ⊠ or reinsurance undertakings carrying out legal supervision of those undertakings and the bodies responsible for overseeing such actuaries.

-Member States which have recourse to the option provided for in \boxtimes apply \boxtimes the first subparagraph shall require at least that the following conditions are met:
+Member States which have recourse to the option provided for in $\boxtimes$ apply $\boxtimes$ the first subparagraph shall require at least that the following conditions are met: